Employer Refuses Early Conciliation

 What are the cost implications of refusing early conciliation?

-Refusing early conciliation could result in higher legal costs, potential compensation payouts if the case goes to tribunal, and the loss of time and resources spent defending the claim.
+Refusing early conciliation could result in higher legal costs, potential compensation payouts if the case goes to tribunal and the loss of time and resources used defending the claim.

 Glossary